mindkin/hourfleet/docs/configure-support.md

 	},
 ~~~

-An example of the Support page that is generated for you can be seen here:
+An example of a generated support page can be seen here:

 ![Support Page](images/SupportPage.png)

-## LiveChat
+# LiveChat Widgets

 This section defines the LiveChat widgets that Hourfleet supports.

 Currently, FreshDesk.com or Intercom.io.

-You will need to sign-up for an account with either of these providers.
+You will need to sign-up for an account with either of these providers to integrate a char widget

 You cannot configure to have LiveChat for both, chose one or the other or neither.